 The Hardy Shadow fly rod is one of the most affordable fly rods Hardy makes and is designed to be easy to cast for anglers whether a beginner or a pro.

-In this in-depth review of the Hardy Shadow, we take a good look at the performance of the Hardy Shadow and whether it lives up to the Hardy name while being an affordable mid-priced rod.
+In this in-depth Hardy Shadow review, we take a good look at the performance of the Hardy Shadow and whether it lives up to the Hardy name while being an affordable mid-priced rod.

 - High-quality construction from the blank to the reel seat